 Mosquitos can be a real pain, make sure to take DEET mosquito spray, especially if you will be out and about at dusk and dawn!
 Your local doctor might also recommend that you take malaria tablets as precaution.

 9. How well is English understood in Cambodia?

 Khmer is the traditional language spoken in Cambodia.

 English and Chinese is spoken in Cambodia as well.
-If you are planning on visiting countryside regions or smaller towns, Their spoken English will be limited or ‘broken’, so it will be important to learn a few key phrases to help you along!
+If you are planning on visiting countryside regions or smaller towns, their spoken English will be limited or ‘broken.’
+For this reason, it will be important to learn a few key phrases to help you along!

 10. Some helpful Khmer words to know